Cathedral Island in Wrocław, Poland

 Sign explainig the history of the Tumski Bridge.

 The seventh photograph shows love padlocks on Sand Island next to Tumski Bridge.
 Historically, these love padlocks were once hung on Tumski Bridge.
-This is now forbidden due to their combined weight, which might have compromised the structural integrity of the bridge.
+This is now forbidden due to their combined weight, which may have compromised the bridge’s structural integrity.
 The associated photograph has a full explanation.

 Sign explaining dwarves and the truth about love.